Critical Illness Cover

 Critical Illness Cover in Liverpool – Why Might I Need It?

 Many people buy life insurance to leave a payout for their family if they die.
 However, within a given timescale, you’re much more likely to develop a critical illness than to die.

 A policy for critical illness cover in Liverpool could be used to pay for medical treatment, cover adaptations to your home (such as mobility aids, special equipment or structural changes required due to a disability) or to pay off your mortgage.
 In fact, it can be used for anything.

 What critical illness cover doesn’t do is produce a regular income.
 If you were unable to work due to an critical illness, a good income protection policy would cover your ongoing expenditure.
 An independent financial adviser will be able to find you the best balance of income protection, life insurance and critical illness cover to meet your individual needs.

 How Much Does Critical Illness Cover Cost?

 Critical illness cover premiums tend to rise with age, but will also depend on your personal medical history and that of your family.
 Some policies may charge you less if they exclude a pre-existing condition.
 Critical illness cover is often sold alongside life insurance.
-This can reduce the cost of critical illness cover.
+This can reduce the cost of critical illness cover in Liverpool.